PacktPublishing/Deep-Learning-with-TensorFlow/README.md

 # Deep Learning with TensorFlow
 Deep Learning with TensorFlow by Packt

-This is the code repository for [Deep Learning with TensorFlowDeep Learning with TensorFlow](https://www.packtpub.com/big-data-and-business-intelligence/deep-learning-tensorflow?utm_source=github&utm_medium=repository&utm_campaign=9781786469786), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Deep Learning with TensorFlow](https://www.packtpub.com/big-data-and-business-intelligence/deep-learning-tensorflow?utm_source=github&utm_medium=repository&utm_campaign=9781786469786), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.
 ## About the Book
 Deep learning is the step that comes after machine learning, and has more advanced implementations.
 Machine learning is not just for academics anymore, but is becoming a mainstream practice through wide adoption, and deep learning has taken the front seat.
 As a data scientist, if you want to explore data abstraction layers, this book will be your guide.
 This book shows how this can be exploited in the real world with complex raw data using TensorFlow 1.x.